 All interviewers should be in harmony on the following key points:

-It is also useful to have an idea of the potential length of your interview; another survey of companies showed that most are over in less than an hour.
+Another tip for video interviews is to also have an idea of the potential length of your interview; another survey of companies showed that most are over in less than an hour.
 Just under half lasted between 30 minutes and one hour, while 36% took less than 30 minutes, and only 16% lasted more than an hour.

 You cannot be over-prepared for a job interview.
 Another of our top tips for video interviews is to have a trial run before the day.
 Check that your webcam and other equipment is in good working order, and if you know what video technology is going to be used, put in some practice with it.
 Make sure your camera is set at eye level to provide the best possible image of yourself and check that whatever's in your immediate background doesn't look too cluttered or distracting (or include anything that might give an unfavourable impression of you)!